-23. A student who has previously been expelled from membership of the University will not be admitted onto a programme of study or a component of a programme of study except with the permission of the Vice-President for the relevant Faculty or any person authorised to act on their behalf.
+- 23. A student who has previously: - (a) been expelled from membership of the University will not be admitted onto a programme of study or a component of a programme of study except with the permission of the Vice-President for the relevant Faculty or any person authorised to act on their behalf; - (b) been withdrawn from membership of the University for non-payment of academic-related fees will not be admitted onto a programme of study or component of a programme of study until the debt has been cleared, and without the permission of the Vice-President for the relevant Faculty or any person authorised to act on their behalf.